Skip to main content

 return MyOutput(...)

-Alternatively if that naming convention is not suitable, you can also explicitly tell our frontend to treat it as a file:
+Alternatively if that naming convention is not suitable, you can use the FileField helper:

 from pydantic import BaseModel, Field